jibi/bridgerator/README.md

 Problems
 -------
-At the moment it binds to 0.0.0.0.
+At the moment it binds only to localhost.